micropython/micropython/docs/esp32/tutorial/intro.rst

-* If you still experience problems with even flashing the firmware, please refer to esptool.py project page, https://github.com/espressif/esptool for additional documentation and bug tracker where you can report problems.
+* If you still experience problems with even flashing the firmware, please refer to esptool.py project page, https://github.com/espressif/esptool for additional documentation and a bug tracker where you can report problems.

-* If you are able to flash firmware, but ``--verify`` option or ``esp.check_fw()`` return errors even after multiple retries, you may have a defective FlashROM chip, as explained above.